 Scott is a visionary.
 He has big ideas, good ideas and GREAT ideas.
 And lots of them.
 But when it came to communicating his ideas to the marketplace, Scott had a problem.
 Scott was stuck.

 He had used web companies with terrible results in the past.
 Revenue was now stagnant after many years.
 Scott was poised for growth, but needed help.
-The three things we told Scott that day is what we’re going to share with you right now.
+He needed a story.
+These are the three things we told Scott he had to do in order to tell his story well.

 - Know Who You Are